gtojty/OPtoS/readme.md

    * SAMP: sampling method (0: liner; 1: logarithm-like).
 If SAMP is set to 1, REP is no longer useful.
 Default value is 0;

+   * MET: method for determining which phonemen matches the
+     activation: 0: use the smallest vector-based Euclidean distance between the output and the phoneme; 1, determines whether the bit differences between the output and the phonemen are all within certain threshold (VTHRES).
+Default value is 0;

    * VTHRES: the bit difference threshold for determining which phoneme matches the activation.
 Default value is 0.5;

    The executable will prompt the user to input an integer, which will